Updated October 11, 2023

 20,500 = 47,500 – 27,000

-Understand and interpret financial statement yourself by using some finance techniques like ratio analysis.
-This techniques may help you to take better business decisions.
+Understand and interpret financial statements using finance techniques like ratio analysis.
+This technique may help you to make better business decisions.

-It is financial analysis technique in which percentage change in value of each line item of a financial statement is calculated specific period.
+It is a financial analysis technique in which the percentage change in the value of each line item of a financial statement is calculated in a specific period.

-- Shows relationship of each item to a base amount on financial statements
+- Shows the relationship of each item to a base amount on financial statements

-- Income statement (each item expressed as percentage of net sales)
+- Income statement (each item expressed as a percentage of net sales)

-- Balance sheet (each item expressed as percentage of total assets)
+- Balance sheet (each item expressed as a percentage of total assets)

-Ratio analysis is a technique use to interpret the financial statements.
+Ratio analysis is a technique used to interpret financial statements.
 It involves comparison for a meaningful interpretation of the financial statements.
-Ratios can be used to evaluate four different areas of company’s performance and conditions
+Ratios can be used to evaluate four different areas of a company’s performance and conditions

 - Solvency ratios

 - Operating Performance